kuangyu0801/kuangyu0801.github.io/README.md

 ## **10. If you were an animal, which one would you want to be?**

 ## ** Why do you want to study another master in Germany**
 - I want to shift my career into software.
 I had a HW background, but my first job in a smart phone company is FW developer.
 Then I started to realized that, nowadays everything is all about software.
-People are paying Spotify/Netflix every month but only buy a smartphone every two to three yeat.
+People are paying Spotify/Netflix every month but only buy a smartphone every two to three year.
+Oppurtunity is  more about delivering "Service" than producing "Product".
-- german has the strongest ecomony and offer good job oppurtunities: Amzaon, Microsoft, Google all have bases in DE
+- german has the strongest ecomony and offer good job oppurtunities: Amzaon, Microsoft, Google all have bases in DE.
+All so, automobile industry in DE are very strong, in the near future, car compay
 - i believe in formal education, although there are online courses but fundamental is important, the quality of education in german uni is very high
 ## ** Would you continue to work if given return offer**
 - Ja